 Cobots safety training

 The project is planned over 17 months and is structured around several phases.
-The first, lasting 2 days, was held on the éolane Angers site and aimed to raise awareness and provide training in safety constraints, applicable standards and the evaluation methodology by certification bodies.
+The first, lasting 2 days, was held in Angers and aimed to raise awareness and provide training in safety constraints, applicable standards and the evaluation methodology by certification bodies.

 The integration of a Cobot requires a risk analysis, which results in an action plan to bring Cobot applications into line with European safety standards.